-- 10.31 There are two Areas of Outstanding Natural Beauty, (AONBs) in Northumberland, the Northumberland Coast and North Pennines.
+- 10.33 There are two Areas of Outstanding Natural Beauty, (AONBs) in Northumberland, the Northumberland Coast and North Pennines.
 The NPPF states that, within AONBs great weight should be given to conserving and enhancing landscape and natural beauty, as they, alongside National Parks, have the highest status of protection in relation to their special qualities.
-It is clear that planning applications for major developments in AONBs should be refused where they would adversely impact on these special qualities, except in exceptional circumstances and where it can be demonstrated that they are in the public interest, and subject to three tests: - The need for the development, including in terms of any national considerations and the impact of permitting or refusing it upon the local economy; - The cost of, and scope for, developing elsewhere outside the AONB or meeting the need in some other way; and - Any detrimental effect on the environment, the landscape and recreational opportunities, and the extent to which these could be moderated. - 10.32 Although there is a national definition of 'major development' (87), the Council has discretion, within AONBs, to vary this.
-Therefore, as set out in Planning Practice Guidance, whether a proposed development in an AONB should be treated as a major development will be a matter for the Planning Authority, taking into account the proposal in question and the local context. - 10.33 To assist in the conservation and enhancement of the AONBs, AONB partnerships have been formed comprising local authorities, statutory agencies, voluntary or community organisations and interest groups and local people.
+It is clear that planning applications for major developments in AONBs should be refused where they would adversely impact on these special qualities, except in exceptional circumstances and where it can be demonstrated that they are in the public interest, and subject to three tests: - The need for the development, including in terms of any national considerations and the impact of permitting or refusing it upon the local economy; - The cost of, and scope for, developing elsewhere outside the AONB or meeting the need in some other way; and - Any detrimental effect on the environment, the landscape and recreational opportunities, and the extent to which these could be moderated. - 10.34 Although there is a national definition of 'major development' 82, the Council has discretion, within AONBs, to vary this.
+Therefore, as set out in Planning Practice Guidance, whether a proposed development in an AONB should be treated as a major development will be a matter for the Planning Authority, taking into account the proposal in question and the local context.
+In addition, for a wide range of development types, including quite small-scale new building proposals, it is important that the supporting information accompanying the application is sufficiently detailed to allow the likely impact on the special qualities of the AONB to be judged.
+In such cases, the Council will require the submission of detailed plans. - 10.35 To assist in the conservation and enhancement of the AONBs, AONB partnerships have been formed comprising local authorities, statutory agencies, voluntary or community organisations and interest groups and local people.
 The partnerships prepare and keep under review a statutory AONB Management Plan for each area, and prepare guidance documents.
-The Management Plans inform the policy of Councils towards the AONBs within their boundaries.
+The Management Plans inform the policy of Councils towards the AONBs within their boundaries, including defining and explaining the special qualities of each AONB.